Coat Color:BlackBlueBlue MerleRedRed MerleBrindleLilacSableSable MerleGoldWhite & BlackWhite & BlueWhite & Blue MerleWhite & RedWhite & Red Merle

 - Border Collie-Beagle mix (Border Beagle)

-Eager to please, fun to train, and happy to help, a Border Collie is a great addition to an established pack—even if you’re living solo.
-A Border Collie will keep pace, guard the house, and prove their loyalty by happily being by your side.
-They’re looking for a true partner and is a great dog if you’re ready to go through life with a canine companion.
-They need a lot of attention, a strict routine and plenty of outdoor time to be their happiest, but then again, all those things are good for you, too.
+Eager to please, fun to train and happy to help, a Border Collie is an excellent addition to the family—even if you live solo.
+They value a true partner.
+They need a lot of attention, a strict routine and plenty of outdoor time to be their happiest—all things that are good for you, too.